AscendNTNU/control_fsm/README.md

     - The only purpose of a manual request is debugging, and internal transitions!
 Be careful!
 - Tracking and interacting with groundrobots is not yet implemented
 - Altitude restrictions is implemented.
 Drone will not attempt to fly below min_in_air_altitude!
+- Specify which state the drone should switch to when going out of manual flight.
+This is done by manually sending a request with RequestType::IDLE or RequestType::BLINDHOVER.
+  Defaults to IDLE.

 **Coordinate frames: **
 The statemachine assumes these frames are set correctly: